ICB Certificate in

 Why take this course?

-This course from the Institute of Certified Bookkeepers (ICB) covers the basic principles of single and double entry bookkeeping, and its application to business in both a manual and a computerised system.
+This course from the Institute of Certified Bookkeepers (ICB) covers the basic principles of single and double entry bookkeeping and its application to business using manual paper based systems.

-Upon completion of this qualification candidates will be able to carry out the role of an employed assistant bookkeeper.
-You should be able to demonstrate a full understanding of the concepts of double entry bookkeeping and its place in modern business, enter transactions into a bookkeeping system and produce an initial trial balance.
+Upon completion of this qualification candidates should be able to demonstrate a full understanding of the concepts of double entry bookkeeping and its place in modern business, enter transactions into a bookkeeping system and produce an initial trial balance.

 What you will experience